2025–26 Challenger Pro League: Positions by round

-Colored cells refer to being promoted (green), in promotion play-offs (yellow) or relegation play-offs (red).
+Colored cells indicate promotion (green), participation in promotion play-offs (yellow), or relegation play-offs (red).
 Note that U23 teams are ineligible for promotion and playoffs, and the coloring is adjusted accordingly.
 Furthermore, these teams can only relegate if at the same time another U23 team from the same wing (ACFF or VV) qualifies for promotion from the league below, or if the mother club is relegated from the level above, in which case the U23 would automatically take up one of the relegation spots as U23 teams always have to remain at least one level below their mother club.
-For reasons of simplicity, U23 teams in relegation spots are colored as if they cannot relegate.
+In the table below, it is assumed that the U23 teams will stay up, and hence the two lowest non-U23 teams are assumed to be relegated.